 This dairy free chocolate ice cream is a wonderful dairy free alternative for your ice cream maker!

-So recently, I realized that while I had plenty of Ice Cream recipes, so far, they have all been fruit based.
+So recently, I realized that while I had plenty of Ice Cream recipes, so far, they have all been fruit-based.
 Up to this point, I have not yet made actual ice cream using an ice cream maker.
 And far be it from me to leave a clean eating stone unturned.
-So with that in mind, here is my Clean Eating Chocolate Dairy Free Ice Cream.
+So with that in mind, here is my Chocolate Dairy-Free Ice Cream.

 More Healthy Ice Cream Recipes

 - 1 cup Sucanat (affiliate link) (coconut sugar works too, but I got an aftertaste using 1 cup)

 - 3 large egg yolks

 - Separate eggs, and keep the yolks handy in a small to medium bowl.
 (You will be adding ½ cup liquid to this bowl).

 - In a medium sauce pan, combine the cocoa powder, coconut milk and sucanat.
 Bring to a simmer over medium heat, whisking constantly.